Office of Admissions

 TTUHSC School of Medicine offers competitive scholarships to qualified medical students.
 The Scholarship Committee meets semi-annually to award scholarships to deserving students.
 To receive a scholarship, a student must remain in good academic and non-academic standing for the entire academic year.
 A student must also complete the scholarship acknowledgement form and the acceptance form as described in the scholarship notification.
 All scholarships are a one-time scholarship award and are based on the availability of funds.

-application annually by April 30th and submit a FAFSA application to Financial Aid to be considered.
+To renew a scholarship or to be considered for a scholarship, students must submit an application annually by April 30th and submit a FAFSA application to Financial Aid to be considered.
 Applications must be submitted to the location where your designated campus assignment is set, for the term you are applying for.
 Late application deadline is October 1st and late applicants will be considered on a first come, first served basis dependent on any unclaimed scholarships and cannot be guaranteed.

 Matriculation Policies